Local SEO vs National SEO: What Do You Need?

 • the sales process is not tied to map visibility

-A SaaS company, national training provider, or remote B2B consultancy might gain far more from strong national content and broader organic reach than from map pack optimization.
+A SaaS company, national training provider, or remote B2B consultancy might gain far more from strong national content and broader organic reach than from map pack work.

 When local SEO is the better first investment